Best & Worst Ford Explorer Years

 The Worst Years: 2002, 2004

-The 2002 model year was also part of a recall concerning the “speed control deactivation switch” that affected 4.5 million vehicles, including Ford Explorers, due to potential fire hazards when the switch leaked internally and overheated.
+The 2002 model year was also part of a recall concerning the “speed control deactivation switch” that affected 4.5 million vehicles, including Ford Explorers, due to possible fire hazards when the switch leaked internally and overheated.

 This recall included 1995-2002 model Ford Explorers.